etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ##  A 'Hello World' Example

-As a first simple example let's create a new business partner group and store it in the database:
+As a first simple example, let's create a new business partner group and store it in the database:

      // create the object through the factory